 For students and families

-Access to technology and the internet are essential to PSD students and staff this year.
+Access to technology and the internet are essential to PSD students and staff.

 In response to that need, PSD has distributed around 30,000 laptops and additional devices to all PSD students - from preschoolers to seniors who will graduate next spring - to use for their online learning.

 PSD has also launched a new tech support website for the community to give students and staff direct access to tech help.

 This tech help website, designed specifically for students and parents, offers device troubleshooting information, application technical support, and covers other common technical issues that sometimes come up.

 Clever family portal available: Clever is an easy way for students to log in and learn with online programs they use at school.
 With their own personal portals, students can learn with resources selected by their teachers and the district.
 The Clever Family Portal allows parents/ guardians to create an account and help their students with learning at home.
 Learn more on the PSD Community Tech Portal.

 Other helpful information you'll find on the Community Tech Portal: